chris-short/devopsish.com/content/post/132/index.md

 author = "Chris Short"
 categories = ["Weekly", "Newsletter"] date = 2019-06-16T07:00:00Z
-description = ""
-draft = false
-slug = "132"
-tags = ["DevOps", "Kubernetes", "cloud", "open source", "GitHub", "cloud native", "weekly newsletter"] title = "132:"
+description = "Kubernetes for the impatient, VMware shopping spree continues, Burnout, SRE for you and me, Google grows in Michigan, NATS 2.0, and more" draft = false slug = "132" tags = ["DevOps", "Kubernetes", "cloud", "open source", "GitHub", "cloud native", "weekly newsletter"] title = "132: Kubernetes for the impatient, VMware shopping spree continues, Burnout, SRE for you and me, Google grows in Michigan, NATS 2.0, and more"

 +++

 Dear reader, lend me your eyeballs.
 Let's discuss the [DevOps'ish Summer 2019 Survey](https://devopsi.sh/survey) for a brief moment.
-It's *vital* feedback that I will use to pivot, fork, or modify the newsletter, if needed.
+It's *vital* feedback that I will use to pivot, fork, or modify the newsletter if needed.
 Therefore it's important that you [**take the survey today**](https://devopsi.sh/survey)!

 I'm in San Francisco this week for [JFrog swampUP](https://swampup2019.sched.com/event/Nd9K/the-dark-side-of-devops).
 If you're around the Red Hat office on Monday, Embarcadero Center Tuesday and Wednesday, or going to the [SF SRE Meetup](https://www.meetup.com/San-Francisco-Reliability-Engineering/events/260864518/) Wednesday night and want to chat, let me know!